jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 - key
 - fileURL

-We will store the endpoint, analyzerID, and API subscribion key in **Azure Key vault**, since these are constants for calling the analyzer.
+The endpoint, analyzerID, and API subscription key will be stored as  **Azure Key vault secrets**, since these values will be the same every time we call the analyzer.
+Plus, it is a best practice to store sensitive information like API keys in Key vault.

 The fileURL will be specified as a **Fabric Pipeline parameter** so we can reuse the analyzer for different catalog files when calling the pipeline.

-The endpoint and key parameters are found on your Azure AI Foundry resource under **Resource Management → Keys and Endpoint**:
+The endpoint and API subscription key values are found in the Azure AI Foundry resource under **Resource Management → Keys and Endpoint**:

 ![fabricaicu1](/assets/images/fabric-ai-cu/fabricaicu01.png)